 David A. Drew, a fifth-year Ph.D. candidate in Dr. Daniel W. Rosenberg’s laboratory in the Center for Molecular Medicine, UConn Health, has been selected as an American Association for Cancer Research (AACR)-GlaxoSmithKline Outstanding Clinical Scholar.
 The award recognizes “promising young cancer researchers who are the authors of outstanding proffered papers related to clinical research”.
 These Scholar-in-Training Awards are presented annually to outstanding young researchers based on the novelty, quality, and significance of their first-author abstracts submitted for the AACR Annual Meeting.
 As an Outstanding Clinical Scholar, David will receive financial support from GlaxoSmithKline to present his work at the AACR Annual Meeting held April 5-9, 2014 in San Diego, CA. His abstract entitled “Proximal human aberrant crypt foci as surrogate markers of colorectal cancer risk” was selected from over 2,000 applicants for this highly competitive award.
 David’s achievement will be honored at the AACR Scholar-in-Training Awards Reception at the Annual Meeting.

-Andrew Arnold, M.D., chose to present at the University of Pennsylvania’s Perelman School of Medicine.
-Arnold chosen to present prestigious lecture
+Andrew Arnold, M.D., chosen to present at the University of Pennsylvania’s Perelman School of Medicine.
+Arnold chosen to present prestigious lecture.

 Christopher Heinen, Ph.D., Associate Professor of Medicine, was awarded a $750,000 CT Stem Cell Grant-2013.